gopheracademy/gopheracademy-web/content/advent-2015/semver.md

 It's built to the spec, supports the optional `v` prefix, provides sorting, and has the ability to test if a semantic version is within a range or other constraint.
-The constraint handling is similar or the same as you'll find in libraries for other languages including Node.js, Rust, and others.
+The constraint handling is similar or the same as you'll find in libraries for other languages including JavaScript, Rust, and others.

 The following example parses a semantic version and displays an error if it could not be parsed or prints out the major version if there were no issues.